At Onnit, there are two questions we get asked most often:

 “Active men can achieve desired adaptations for strength and body composition” when implementing both periodized strength training and high-intensity aerobic interval training, the researchers wrote.
 Furthermore, those who lift at a moderate intensity (72.5–77.5% of 1RM) and do maximal aerobic training may benefit from supplementation with Shroom Tech SPORT.

-In other words, Shroom TECH Sport helps you turn up your training volume.
+In other words, Shroom Tech SPORT helps you turn up your training volume.
 Whether you’re a recreational exerciser or a dedicated athlete, this means MORE: more standing on the pedals for the mom who does spin class; more reps for the gym jock on his favorite lift; more shifts for the hockey player who used to get winded on the ice, and so on.
-Joe Rogan has famously stated that Shroom TECH Sport helps him squeeze in an extra roll at the end of jiu-jitsu class.
-And now the science can back up that claim.
+Joe Rogan has famously stated that Shroom Tech SPORT helps him squeeze in an extra roll at the end of jiu-jitsu class.

-In short, Shroom TECH Sport can give you more gas in the tank for any fitness or athletic endeavor you apply yourself to.
+In short, Shroom Tech SPORT may give you more gas in the tank for any fitness or athletic endeavor you apply yourself to.
 And if you haven’t chosen one yet, it might give you the energy and focus to START working out (see below).
-Aubrey Marcus, founder of Onnit, sums up the excitement around this product by saying, “Shroom TECH Sport has always been the sustainable, healthy pre-workout alternative to a product class typically filled with stimulants and chemicals.
-To show this kind of efficacy in clinical research now solidifies Shroom TECH’s place in the pantheon of truly great tools for human optimization.”
+Aubrey Marcus, founder of Onnit, sums up the excitement around this product by saying, “Shroom Tech SPORT has always been the sustainable pre-workout alternative to a product class typically filled with stimulants and chemicals.
+To show this kind of efficacy in clinical research now solidifies Shroom Tech SPORT’s place in the pantheon of truly great tools for human optimization.”